JosephLai241/shift/README.md

 Use this command to amend the most recent shift's clock-in or clock-out message.

-If used without any optional flags, `shift` will target the most recently recorded shift on the current day.
+If used without any optional flags, `shift` will target shifts recorded on the current day.

 You can search for recorded shifts on a different day, month, and/or year by including the `-d`, `-m`, and/or `-y` flags.
 Combine these flags in addition to `all` to narrow your search.